How to Setup A Basic File server Using simpleHTTPserver

 Here it is how my local server’s contents looks in my browser.

-Now, anyone can access your File server and it’s contents.
+Now, anyone in your local network can access your File server and it’s contents.
 Just set the permissions to your files and folders of your choice.
-Now, you can browse the contents from any local or remote systems as the way you do in any file server or website.
+You can then browse the contents from any local or remote systems as the way you do in any file server or website.

 This is not full-fledged and secured file server.
 Python simply allow you to access your desktop/server contents via a web browser.
 This method is not recommended for production use.
 Use it within closed networks and home.
 Also, don’t forget to set proper permissions to avoid data loss and misuse.

 - Subscribe to our Email Newsletter : Sign Up Now